 The Executive Officer will provide a minimum of 14 days for public review of a request for a change to the development schedule prior to approving the request.

-Changes to Non-critical Milestones: Non-critical milestones may be changed at the discretion of the Permittees subject to the following conditions:
+Changes to Non-Critical Milestones: Non-Critical Milestones may be changed at the discretion of the Permittees subject to the following conditions:

-The deviation from the non-critical milestone in the schedule is not expected to result in a violation of critical milestones or the final deadline.
+The deviation from the non-critical milestone in the schedule is not expected to result in a violation of Critical Milestones or the final deadline.

 The Executive Officer must be notified in writing of the change within 30 days.